Aozz101x/Animal-Crossing-Launcher/README.md

 A WIP Launcher for Animal Crossing Series
 ![ACLAUNCH](https://i.ibb.co/d78yzJx/amea.png)

-Make Sure to create bats for these
+Make Sure to create .BATS for these and put it within the launcher

 GAFE01 - Animal Crossing

 NAFJ01 - Doubutsu no Mori